-- 4.9.1: 23.2 Scattered, unplanned retail commercial development shall be discouraged, and commercial/office concentration shall be encouraged. - 4.9.2: 23.3 Commercial development should be designed to decrease the need for motorized vehicle trips by designing convenient, safe, non-motorized access. - 4.9.3: 23.4 The linear extension of existing strip commercial areas shall be prohibited, except in accordance with infill provisions of Policy 4.10.3 -25.3. - 4.9.4: 0.0.3 Promote development within environmentally appropriate areas such as previously developed land, infill lots and/or remediated brownfields. - 4.9.5: 23.5 Higher density residential development is encouraged along major corridors as an alternative to continued office or commercial development when developed in accordance with applicable development regulations; the following bonus is provided as an incentive for residential development as an alternative to commercial development.
+- 4.9.1: 23.2 Scattered, unplanned retail commercial development shall be discouraged, and commercial/office concentration shall be encouraged. - 4.9.2: 23.3 Commercial development should be designed to decrease the need for motorized vehicle trips by designing convenient, safe, non-motorized access. - 4.9.3: 23.4 The linear extension of existing strip commercial areas shall be prohibited, except in accordance with infill provisions of Policy 4.10.3 -25.3. - 4.9.5: 23.5 Higher density residential development is encouraged along major corridors as an alternative to continued office or commercial development when developed in accordance with applicable development regulations; the following bonus is provided as an incentive for residential development as an alternative to commercial development.
 See Residential Density Infill Bonus in Policy 4.9.6. - 4.9.6: 23.5 Residential Density Bonus for Infill Development